 The LanguageCert ESOL International (Speaking & Listening) qualifications offer a comprehensive test of spoken English.
-The tasks in the examinations are designed to test the use of English in reallife situations.
-The LanguageCert International ESOL (Speaking & Listening) B1 qualification is also suitable for those who need to demonstrate evidence of meeting the English language requirement by passing a test with a Transport for London (TfL) approved English language testing provider.
+The tasks in the examinations are designed to test the use of English in real-life situations.
+The LanguageCert International ESOL (Speaking & Listening) B1 qualification is also suitable for those who need to demonstrate evidence of meeting the English language requirement by passing a test with a Transport for London (TfL) approved Secure English Language Testing (SELT) provider.